Dyslexia & Dysgraphia

 Similar to Snap&Read, Co:Writer is an extension, which is installed on any device, and students log in with their username and password to get access to all of their personalized settings and resources.
 They use Co:Writer right within the LMS, such as Google Classroom.

 With Co:Writer, your students can open any assignment and use the tool to help them complete their work.
 Using word prediction, speech-to-text, and FlexSpell features will help them say what they are trying to say independently, across a wide range of writing disabilities.
-These tools help foster a level of independence that can help students succeed in the classroom and in new eLearning environments.
+These tools help foster a level of independence that can help students succeed in the classroom.

 Co:Writer supports students from end to end in their school work—from initial assignments through quizzes and assessments.
 This support can even be used on many state assessments through our locked Test Mode. (see Test Mode Article) Here you can see how a student can use their accommodation for support while working in a quiz in Google Classroom.